Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 If you would like more information about the Wallaby Ward, please call 9345 5695 (during office hours).

-For all referrals, please refer via EPIC or call our Intake Liaison on 9345 4770
+For all referrals, please refer via EPIC or call our Intake team on 9345 4770

 Wallaby Ward survey

-We value your feedback, without your feedback the Wallaby ward will not be able to continue to deliver GREAT patient care for Children at home during their time on Wallaby.
-The results will assist us in strengthening our relationship with the families and providing a greater quality of care.
+We value feedback via this survey link from patients and parents to continually improve how we deliver GREAT patient care for children at home.
+The results help us to strengthening our relationships with families and providing greater quality of care.

 Victorian Public Healthcare Awards

-We are excited to announce that Wallaby has been recognised in two categories in the Victorian Public Healthcare Awards.
+We are excited to announce that Wallaby has been recognised in the Victorian Public Healthcare Awards.

 Meet Zoe!